 Fulbright grants are awarded through open and merit-based competition.
 This ensures the most qualified applicants are fairly chosen in a way that contributes to the main goal of the program, to promote mutual understanding and benefit through contributions to both host and home communities.

-There are currently four Fulbright programs open to citizens of Kazakhstan:
+There are currently two Fulbright programs open to citizens of Kazakhstan:

 - The Fulbright Visiting Scholar Program brings foreign scholars to conduct post-doctoral research for up to ten months at U.S. colleges and universities.